Datasance/docs.datasance.com/docs/contributing/guidelines.md

 - Open a new issue in the issue tracker.
 - Fork the repo.
-- Create a new feature branch based off the `develop` branch.
+- Create a new feature branch based off the `main` branch.
 - Make sure all tests pass and there are no linting errors.
 - Submit a pull request, referencing any issues it addresses.